JhOe1/Cyber-security-30-days-project/Day-09/README.md

-# Day 9 - SOC Analyst Challenge
+# Day 9 - Setting up Sysmon the Windows Server

-**Objective:**
+## Objective:
-Today's challenge focuses on installing and configuring Sysmon on the Windows Server machine created during Day 5.
-Sysmon plays a crucial role in monitoring and detecting malicious activities by logging various system events.
+In today’s session, I successfully installed and configured Sysmon on the Windows Server machine created on Day 5.
+The goal was to enable detailed monitoring of system events through Sysmon logging, which will be essential for detecting and analyzing potential security incidents.

 ---

-## Steps:
+## Process:

-1. **Sysmon Installation:**
+1. **Sysmon Installation**:
-   - Downloaded the latest version of Sysmon (v15.15).
+   - I began by downloading the latest version of Sysmon (v15.15) from the official [Microsoft Learn](https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon) page.
-   - Connected to the Windows Server machine via Remote Desktop.
-   - Navigated to Sysmon’s official page on Microsoft Learn to download the binaries.
-   - Extracted the Sysmon binaries and prepared them for configuration.

-2. **Sysmon Configuration:**
-   - Obtained a widely-used Sysmon configuration file from Olaf's GitHub repository.
+   - After connecting to my Windows Server via RDP, I navigated to the Sysmon page, downloaded the binaries, and extracted them in the appropriate directory.

+2. **Obtaining the Configuration File**:
-   - Downloaded the `sysmon-config.xml` file and saved it in the Sysmon directory.
+   - A well-known Sysmon configuration file created by Olaf was selected for this task.
+I located it on [GitHub](https://github.com/olafhartong/sysmon-modular) and saved the `sysmon-config.xml` file in the Sysmon directory.
+   - The configuration file ensures that Sysmon logs key system events, such as network connections and process creations, which are crucial for security monitoring.

+3. **Sysmon Configuration and Service Setup**:
-   - Opened PowerShell as an administrator and navigated to the Sysmon directory.
-   - Installed Sysmon using the following command:
+   - Using PowerShell (run as Administrator), I navigated to the Sysmon directory and installed Sysmon with the following command:
      ```bash
      sysmon64.exe -accepteula -i sysmon-config.xml
      ```
-   - Verified successful installation by checking the Sysmon service and confirming the generation of logs in Event Viewer.

-3. **Verifying Logs:**
+   - After agreeing to the license, Sysmon was installed, and I verified the Sysmon service was running successfully by checking Windows Services.

+4. **Verifying Event Logs**:
-   - Opened Event Viewer and navigated to `Applications and Services Logs > Microsoft > Windows > Sysmon`.
+   - After installation, I opened **Event Viewer** and navigated to `Applications and Services Logs > Microsoft > Windows > Sysmon > Operational`.
-   - Confirmed that Sysmon was logging events, including event ID 3 (network connections).
+   - Event ID 3, which logs network connections, was successfully generated and displayed in the logs.
+   - This confirmed that Sysmon was not only installed correctly but also actively monitoring system activity and generating useful data.

 ---

 ## Key Takeaways:

-- Sysmon is now actively monitoring system events on the Windows Server.
-- Understanding Sysmon's event logs, such as network connections (Event ID 3), helps in analyzing potential security incidents.
+- **Sysmon's Role**: By monitoring critical system events such as network connections (Event ID 3), Sysmon provides valuable insight into potential security incidents, helping with threat detection and investigation.
-- This configuration lays the groundwork for integrating logs into Elasticsearch, which will be covered in upcoming days.
+- **Configuring Sysmon**: Proper configuration is key to getting the most out of Sysmon.
+Using an established configuration file like Olaf's allows for comprehensive monitoring.
+- **Next Steps**: In future sessions, I will focus on integrating Sysmon and Microsoft Defender logs into Elasticsearch, further enhancing the system's logging and analysis capabilities.

 ---

-## Next Steps:
+## What’s Next:
-- In the next session, I'll integrate Sysmon and Microsoft Defender logs into the Elasticsearch instance.
-This will further enhance our ability to analyze and visualize the data for incident response.
+The next step in this challenge is pushing both Sysmon and Microsoft Defender logs into my Elasticsearch instance.
+This will enable advanced searching and visualization of security-related events, allowing for deeper incident analysis.

+Stay tuned as I continue building a complete security monitoring environment!

 ---

-Stay focused, and let's keep building toward a robust security monitoring setup.